 create-volto-app helper utility.

 npm -g i @plone/create-volto-app

 Create a new Volto app using the recently added command, providing the name of the new app (folder) to be created.

 Change directory to the newly created folder

-Volto should compile and be executed in development mode.
+This command will build an in-memory bundle and execute Volto in development mode.
 Open a browser to take a look at http://localhost:3000

-In production enviroments, you can compile an static version of the app.
-The app should be run in a node process (because of the server side rendering part), but also have a client part that is provided and deployed by the server side rendering process.
+In production environments, you should build an static version of your (Volto) app.
+The app should be run in a node process (because of the server side rendering part), but it also have a client part that is provided and deployed by the server side rendering process.

 Compile the app using the command:The resultant build is available in the